braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/segment_extension.md

 ---
-nav_title: Segment Extension
+nav_title: Segment Extensions
-article_title: Creating and Using a Segment Extension
+article_title: Segment Extensions
 page_order: 3.1

 page_type: tutorial
 description: "This how-to article will walk you through how to use a Segment Extension with Braze Segments."
 tool: Segments
 ---

-# Creating and using a segment extension
+# Segment Extensions

 > This article will walk you through how to use a Segment Extension to enhance your segmentation capabilities

 A Segment Extension expands our existing segmentation capabilities by enabling you to target more precise lists of users based on their custom event and purchase behavior in the past 365 days.
 You can create a maximum of 10 Segment Extensions per App Group.
 After these extension lists are generated, they can then be included or excluded as a [filter][10] in your segments.
 When creating a Segment Extension, you can also specify that the list be regenerated once every 24 hours.

-## Step 1: navigating to the segment extension section
+## Step 1: Navigate to Segment Extensions

 From the left-hand side of the Dashboard under Engagement, expand the Segments section, and click **Segment Extension**.
 From the Segment Extensions table, click **+ Create New Extension**.

 ![Segment Extension Nav][1]

-## Step 2: name your segment extension
+## Step 2: Name your Segment Extension

 Name your Segment Extension by describing the type of users you intend to filter for.
 This will ensure that this extension can be easily and accurately discovered when applying it as a filter in your segment.

 ![Segment Extension Name][2]

-## Step 3: choose your criteria
+## Step 3: Choose your criteria

 Select between a purchase or custom event criteria for targeting.
 Once you've selected the desired event type criteria, choose which purchased item or specific custom event you'd like to target for your user list.
 Then choose how many times (more than, less than, or equal to) the user would need to have completed the event, and how many days to look back, up to 365 days.